RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/05-Changes-Processing.md

     domain:     64.67.10.in-addr.arpa
     nserver:    a.ns.64.67.10.in-addr.arpa 10.46.210.1.in-addr.arpa
     nserver:    ns1.64.67.10.in-addr.arpa 2001:db8::1.ip6.arpa
-* IPv6 glue values are canonicalised.
+* IPv6 glue values are canonical.
 * The glue IP address always represents a single IP address.
 * So no ranges or prefixes are allowed.
 * Any trailing dots are removed from nserver: host names.